Art and Craft

 On a personal note:

 I have been working professionally with wood and its properties since I was 15.
 My first five-year apprenticeship included a thorough grounding in woodworking, materials science for wood, static, art history, color- form- and proportion theory.
-At 22, I began my second apprenticeship and crafted my first musical instrument.
-I completed it in 1999 with a master craftsman's certificate as a string and bowed instrument maker.
+At 22, I began my second apprenticeship as a string and bowed instrument maker.
+I completed it in 1999 with a master craftsman's certificate.
 Even during my training, I felt a great interest in the huge diversity of Renaissance and Baroque plucked instruments, their high-end craftsmanship and, in particular, their overtone-rich soundworlds.
 This fascination remains unbroken for me to this day.
 My specialization in new construction in this area took place after I received my master craftsman's certificate in 1999.

 Theorbo Christoph Koch 1650